Signs You Are Driving On Bad Tires

 Whistling When Cornering

 Specialists always recommend being alert to the sounds and noises produced by the vehicle AND the tires.
-These indicate either the health or the impairment of certain systems in the vehicle or of the tires.
+These suggest either the impairment of certain systems in the vehicle or of the tires' health.
 What concerns tire whistling during turning or other similar maneuvers is, in most cases, about loss of traction.

 Many confuse this whistling with tire sporting performance often heard at car racing competitions.
 But, in fact, it is not always about this, but rather, about the loss of traction between the tire and the road surface.